-A reinvigorated entry and reception area will welcome connection with the local community, provide glimpses through to gardens, and improve site legibility.
-The three new buildings will combine independent living environments and residential care, with shared spaces such as a café, and an activities hub, which will also be accessible to the community at large.
-All will connect via inviting, multi-use garden spaces including a “town square” and gallery walkway where local artists can display their work.
+A reinvigorated entry and reception provides connection with the local community, glimpses through to gardens and improved site legibility.
+The three new buildings combine independent living environments and residential care with shared spaces such as a café and activities hub, which is accessible to the wider community.
+All buildings connect via multi-use garden spaces including a town square and gallery walkway where local artists can exhibit their work.

 “We are transforming from the traditional medical model and reinvigorating residential care with a new social lifestyle model that focuses on health, wellness, meaning and purpose not just clinical care,” says Benevolent Living CEO, Alison Moss.
-The interior concepts support this model.
-They are sophisticated and respectful to the ageing residents; a contemporary palette of natural and authentic materials references the garden setting to create a calming environment.
+Our interior concepts support this model.
+Sophisticated and respectful to elders, the contemporary palette and natural materials reference the surrounding gardens for a calming environment.

 The redevelopment is occurring over three stages, with the first two now complete.